IMPORTANT NOTICE FOR FALL 2013 STUDENT TEACHERS/DECEMBER GRADS:

 - Complete the New York State Education Department online application for certification through the TEACH system.

-New York State Education Department is in the process of developing and pilot testing new teacher education examinations which will be implemented for students applying for certification on or after May 1, 2014.
+New testing requirements have been implemented for students completing requirements or applying for certification on or after May 1, 2014.

 - LAST (liberal arts and sciences test)

 - CST (content specialty test) based on major/certification area